Team OFA

 Neli Palma

 I started running distances in 2009, when I ran the half in the San Francisco Marathon, and I have been hooked since.
 It started as a form of exercise and it is now a way of life.
 Many of my closet friends are in the running community.
 I often plan time off and vacations around races.
 For all other vacations, I will seek out local races or cool running courses to explore new places.
 I have done races near National Parks, including Yosemite and Joshua Tree.
-In other states, I have run the Honolulu Marathon, the Eugene Marathon in Oregon (half), the Zion Half Marathon in Utah, Rock Tahoe (partially in Nevada), and the Baker to Vegas Relay.
-In 2023, I did my first international race, running the half in the Marabana, in Havana, Cuba.
-I am looking forward to 2024, when I hope to run some good trail and road races with Team OFA!
+In other states, I have run the Honolulu Marathon, the Chicago Marathon, the Eugene Marathon in Oregon (half), the Zion Half Marathon in Utah, Rock Tahoe (partially in Nevada), and the Baker to Vegas Relay.
+In 2023, I did my first international race, running the half in the Marabana, in Havana, Cuba, and I ran the Berlin Marathon in 2025.
+I am looking forward to 2026, when I plan to run the London Marathon.
+I also hope to run some good local trail and road races with Team OFA!

 PR’s: